Supervision for Licensure

 Supervision Experience

 My supervision training includes two academic courses in my doctoral program on supervision; a practicum experience involving supervision of multiple students’ counseling skills in role plays; and three internships supervising Master’s students during their Advanced Practicum and Internship.
 I additionally have three years of experience offering site supervision to MA level students in school and clinical mental health settings.
 I received my supervision license from the North Carolina Board of Licensed Clinical Mental Health Counselors in September, 2021.
-I have additionally worked as a counselor in North Carolina for eleven years.
-You are welcome to view my CV for additional information about my professional experiences and qualifications.
+I have provided supervision for licensure in North Carolina since December 2021.
+I have additionally worked as a counselor in North Carolina since 2012.
+You are welcome to view my CV for additional information about my professional experiences and qualifications, or to go to the About Brittany page.